Percud/AA_Comp/README.md

 # AA_Comp
-## EVOLUTIONARY CHANGES IN AMINO ACID COMPOSITION OF ORTHOLOGOUS GENES DURING VERTEBRATES EVOLUTION
+## EVOLUTIONARY CHANGES IN AMINO ACID COMPOSITION OF ORTHOLOGOUS GENES DURING VERTEBRATE EVOLUTION

-# Summary
+# SUMMARY
-This project performs an analysis in *R* of amino acid composition of vertebrates orthologous proteins.
+This project performs an analysis in *R* of amino acid composition of vertebrate orthologous proteins.
 We considered three classes: *Actinopterygii, Sauropsida* and *Mammalia*.
-The project allows to work also with different types of classifications according to research needs.
+The program allows to work also with different types of classifications according to research needs.

 The developed scripts are used for: